Hans Blom

 Research Interest

-My research interest concerns technical development and application of super-resolution microscopy-based imaging with a focus on applications in biology and medicine.
-Since 2014 the main focus has been to optically image kidney morphology across scales.
-Allowing for improved evaluation and understanding of pathophysiology in kidney filtration, which in the long run could enhance clinical renal applications and possible treatment strategies.
+My research interest concerns technical development and application of fluorescence super-resolution imaging with a focus on precision medicine.
+Since 2015 the drive has been to optically image kidney morphology across scales, allowing for improved evaluation and understanding of renal pathophysiology.
+The long term goal is to enhance clinical diagnostic support and possible treatment strategies.
+In 2023 our group founded a spin-off company helping pharmaceutical kidney drug development by 3D nanoscale precision pathology (https://magnephy.com/).

 Left: Glomeruli and renal tubule structures [Podocin – green; E-cadherin – magenta]